 Injectable flu vaccine must be administered once every fall.
 Those aged 6 months and older can receive the injectable vaccine unless contraindicated.
 Children aged 2 to 17 may receive the injectable flu vaccine or intranasal flu vaccine.

-The quadrivalent injectable vaccine, which contains 4 different strains of the flu virus, is recommended for babies aged 6 to 23 months, as well as children aged 2 to 17.
+The quadrivalent injectable vaccine, which contains 4 different strains of the flu virus, is recommended for children aged 6 months to 17 years with chronic illnesses.

 For a child younger than 9 years, 2 doses of the vaccine, given 1 month apart, are required when it is a first vaccination against the flu.